Ross65536/adc-middleware/README.md

 The docker image for the middleware accepts the following environment variables:

-- `CLIENT_SECRET`: The UMA client secret.
+- `CLIENT_SECRET`: The UMA client secret for the middleware.
+- `DB_PASSWORD`: The DB password for the middleware
 - `PROPERTIES_PATH`: The path for the java properties configuration file.
-Defaults to `./config/example.properties`.
-Intended to be used if mounting the config file with a different path or name.

 The remaining configuration is done using java properties (for example see `data/config/example.properties`, for explanation see below).